KH-logotp-border

 The U.S. Patent & Trademark Office has its own search system that allows users to see what trademarks are pending/registered.
 TESS is a great tool for conducting a preliminary (or “knockout”) search.
 However, if you do not have experience with trademarks, the results can be confusing.
 One element of that is the distinction between trademarks that are designated “live” or “dead.”
 This blog post will give you a basic understanding of the live and dead trademarks.

-First, keep in mind that both applications and registrations can be either live or dead.
+First, keep in mind that both applications and registrations at the USPTO can be either live or dead.
 While the designations “live” and “dead” may sound dramatic, their purpose is quite simple.
 It is probably easier to think of these designations as the difference between “active” and “inactive.”
 So a live trademark is either an active pending application or a registration.
-A dead trademark, on the other hand, is one that has been abandoned by its owner or cancelled at the USPTO.
+On the other hand, a dead trademark at the USPTO is an inactive application (abandoned) or registration (cancelled).

 There are many reasons why an application or registration will go abandoned or cancelled.
 Applications are frequently abandoned in response to an office action.
-Sometimes the application’s owner does not file a response in time.
-In other cases they may not respond because there is a refusal that would be very difficult to overcome.
+If the application’s owner does not file a timely response to an office action, or are unable to resolve issues raised in an office action, the application will go abandoned.
 Registrations, on the other hand, are cancelled when the owner fails to file a renewal.
-Alternatively, they can be cancelled as part of a proceeding with the Trademark Trial & Appeal Board.
-When an application or registration goes abandoned or is cancelled, it is then marked with the “dead” trademark designation in the USPTO records.
+Alternatively, they can be cancelled as part of a cancellation proceeding with the Trademark Trial & Appeal Board.
+When an application or registration goes abandoned or is cancelled, it is then marked “dead” in the USPTO records.

 Contact Kevin